ARSENIC IN DRINKING WATER REMOVAL

 Approximately 20 percent of private wells in Massachusetts produce water that exhibit unhealthy levels of naturally occurring arsenic in drinking water.
 Well inspection and testing well water is the best way to make sure that your water is clean and safe to drink, but well owners often don’t have the right kinds of tests done or do not use accredited laboratories.

 Arsenic in drinking water may occur naturally and is a tasteless, odorless and colorless contaminant.
-Some activities that could also have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-Shirley, MA homeowners are often surprised when they get their laboratory water test results back and see they have arsenic in their water.
+Some activities that could also have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+Shirley, MA homeowners can be surprised when they get their laboratory water test results back and see they have arsenic in their water.
 While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in drinking water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/.
+For detail on potential health affects, see the link at: http://www.who.int/mediacentre/.

 WATER TESTING & ANALYSIS